Mitigating the Safety-utility Trade-off in LLM Alignment via Adaptive Safe Context Learning: Conclusion

 \section{Conclusion}

 In this paper, we proposed the ASCL framework and the IFPO algorithm to mitigate the safety-utility trade-off in safety alignment of LRMs.
 By integrating a context-aware mechanism, ASCL allows the model to dynamically retrieve and apply relevant safety rules, instead of memorizing and pattern matching.
 Extensive experiments demonstrate the better Pareto front we achieved than other methods, as well as the effectiveness of each part in our design.
+We hope the idea to focus on real reasoning given proper context via wiser context learning instead of memorizing stereotyped refusal patterns could bring some novelty to the research community.